gazbert/bxbot/README.md

 see the _Installation Guide_ for how to do this.

 ## Build Guide

-The latest stable build can be found on the [Releases](https://github.com/gazbert/BX-bot/releases) page.
-The SNAPSHOT builds are very much ["sid"](https://www.debian.org/releases/sid/) - be careful!

 A Maven `pom.xml` is included for building the bot.